 Network Science and Distributed Control Theory

-Rapid development of technology is quickly leading us to an increasingly networked and wireless world.
+The rapid development of technology is quickly leading us to an increasingly networked and wireless world.
 With massive wireless networks on the horizon, the efficient coordination of such large networks becomes an important consideration that existing control theory is not equipped to handle alone.
-Given these new-age considerations, new fundamental tools and methods combining ideas from network science and decision/control theory are required to enable the reliable operation of large-scale networks of the future.
-General applications include networked Cyber-Physical Systems (CPS), the Internet of Things (IoT), multi-agent/swarm robotics, security and privacy of networks.
-Specific commercial applications include automated dispatch for ride-sharing vehicles or police cars, smart warehouses, smart grid, autonomous drone delivery systems, malware security in IoT networks, etc. Principal investigator: Cameron Nowzari.
+Given these new-age considerations, new fundamental tools and methods combining ideas from network science and decision/control theory are required to enable future large-scale networks' reliable operation.
+General applications include networked Cyber-Physical Systems (CPS), the Internet of Things (IoT), multi-agent/swarm robotics, and the security and privacy of networks.
+Specific commercial applications include automated dispatch for ride-sharing vehicles or police cars, smart warehouses, smart grids, autonomous drone delivery systems, malware security in IoT networks, etc. Principal investigator: Cameron Nowzari.